ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-10-11】[microsoft / DacFx](https://github.com/microsoft/DacFx) - DacFx, SqlPackage, and other SQL development libraries enable declarative database development and database portability across SQL versions and environments.
+Share feedback here on dacpacs, bacpacs, and SQL projects.
+* 【2024-10-11】[WireMock-Net / WireMock.Net](https://github.com/WireMock-Net/WireMock.Net) - WireMock.Net is a flexible product for stubbing and mocking web HTTP responses using advanced request matching and response templating.
+Based on the functionality from http://WireMock.org, but extended with more functionality.
 * 【2024-10-09】[PKBeam / AMWin-RP](https://github.com/PKBeam/AMWin-RP) - A Discord Rich Presence client for Apple Music's native Windows app.
 * 【2024-10-09】[microsoft / dev-proxy](https://github.com/microsoft/dev-proxy) - Dev Proxy is an API simulator that helps you effortlessly test your app beyond the happy path.
 * 【2024-10-01】[mcmonkeyprojects / SwarmUI](https://github.com/mcmonkeyprojects/SwarmUI) - SwarmUI (formerly StableSwarmUI), A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.